Cheryl Barton: Career

-Office of Cheryl Barton

 In 1994 Barton founded her own firm, Office of Cheryl Barton in San Francisco, CA. Some of the firm's more well-known projects include landscapes at the Stanford Law School, The Gap Headquarters in San Francisco, the Rosie the Riveter Memorial, and Cavallo Point, a renovation of Fort Baker in Marin County, CA. The firm has increasingly become known for its focus on green infrastructure and landscape urbanism.
 In its Cavallo Point project, for example, the firm employed a nontraditional approach to planting design through harvesting seeds from the site which were then propagated in a local nursery, and planted as part of a landscape restoration plan.

 Barton has often collaborated with artists including Elyn Zimmerman, Susan Schwartzenberg, Claes Oldenburg and Coosje Van Bruggen, Bruce Beasley, and Mark Mennin.

-Professional civic engagement

 Barton has been involved in professional and civic organizations and initiatives focused on green urbanism.
 She is a fellow of the American Society of Landscape Architects (ASLA) and served as the Society's president from 1987 to 1988.
 She has taught Sustainable Site Planning and Landscape Design workshops at the Pacific Energy Center in San Francisco.
 In 2003, Barton served on the design jury for the Rose Kennedy Greenway competition in Boston, MA.
 Barton also serves on the Design Review Board of the San Francisco Bay Conservation and Development Commission.

 Barton has been invited to speak nationally on her landscape architectural practice, with lectures at the Nevada Museum of Art and the NASA Research Park, as well as a wide range of academic institutions, including Stanford University, Pennsylvania State University, the University of San Francisco, and the University of Oregon.